Colloquium: Quantum anomalous Hall effect: Introduction

 Since momentum space is finite only for electrons in a periodic potential, the TKNN formula does not apply directly to the Landau levels of electron gas systems.
 In the TKNN paper, the formula was applied to a single-band square-lattice tight-binding model with an external magnetic field.
 Commensurability \cite{macdonald1983landau} between the crystal unit cell area and the area that encloses one quantum of magnetic flux then leads to fractal energy spectra often referred to as Hofstadter butterflies \cite{hofstadter1976energy}.
-Initially, the possibility that Chern numbers could in principle be non-zero in the absence of a magnetic field was not emphasized.
-This property was first explicitly highlighted in an important 1988 paper \cite{haldane1988model} by Duncan Haldane, in which he constructed a toy model of electrons on a honeycomb lattice whose bands have non-zero Chern numbers even though the magnetic flux through each plaquette vanishes.
-Crucially, the bands of the model, like those of any magnetic crystal, do break time-reversal (TR) symmetry.
+Initially, the possibility that Chern numbers could in principle be non-zero \am{even} in the absence of a magnetic field was not emphasized.
+This property was first explicitly highlighted in an important 1988 paper \cite{haldane1988model} by Duncan Haldane, in which he constructed a toy model of electrons on a honeycomb lattice \czchang{with zero spatially averaged perpendicular field whose bands nevertheless have non-zero Chern numbers.} Crucially, the bands of the model, like those of any magnetic crystal, do break time-reversal (TR) symmetry.

 A band insulator that exhibits non-zero integer Hall conductance but preserves lattice translation symmetry is called a Chern insulator, or sometimes a Hofstadter-Chern insulator if a magnetic field is present.
 The terms Chern insulator and quantum anomalous Hall (QAH) insulator are almost identical in usage, although the term QAH insulator is sometimes used to refer to the zero magnetic field subset of Chern insulators.
 In this Article, we will adopt this terminology.
-The adjective anomalous for a QH effect without a magnetic field is adopted from the terminology used to describe the Hall effects of three-dimensional(3D) magnetic conductors in the absence of a magnetic field, which are generically non-zero as discovered by Edwin Hall \cite{hall1880new} in the nineteenth century.
+The adjective anomalous for a QH effect without a magnetic field is adopted from the terminology used to describe the Hall effects of three-dimensional(3D) magnetic conductors in the absence of a magnetic field, which are generically non-zero as \am{already} discovered by Edwin Hall \cite{hall1880new} in the nineteenth century.